alokmotion/django/README.md

 # django
 <p> 👉Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-<br> 👉 Django is a Python web framework <br> 👉It is a  open source pyhton framework. <br> 👉follow the model-view-tamplate architectural pattern.
+<br> 👉It is a  open source pyhton framework. <br> 👉follow the model-view-tamplate [MVT] architectural pattern.
 </p>